 When you create a VPC, you need to specify a CIDR (classless inter-domain routing) block as the VPC’s IP address group.

 Tencent Cloud VPC supports CIDR blocks in any of the following private IP ranges:

-- 10.0.0.0 - 10.255.255.255 (the mask must range from 16 to 28)
+- 10.0.0.0 - 10.255.255.255 (the mask range must be 16 to 28)

-- 172.16.0.0 - 172.31.255.255 (the mask must range from 16 to 28)
+- 172.16.0.0 - 172.31.255.255 (the mask range must be 16 to 28)

-- 192.168.0.0 - 192.168.255.255 (the mask must range from 16 to 28)
+- 192.168.0.0 - 192.168.255.255 (the mask range must be 16 to 28)

-For more information on VPC connection modes, see VPC Connections.
+For more information, see VPC Connections.